fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/cs424-spring-2025-syllabus.md

 - Vis critique report: 10%
 - Participation: 10%

-This course includes four assignments to make sure the student is familiar with the main components of visualization and visual analytics systems.
+This course includes four assignments to make sure you are familiar with the main components of visualization and visual analytics systems.
 The assignments will balance theory and practice, covering both design and implementation aspects.
-The student can either choose a different dataset for each assignment, or re-use the same dataset over the four assignments -- potentially further exploring and augmenting findings, insights, techniques, and/or methods.
+You can either choose a different dataset for each assignment, or re-use the same dataset over the four assignments -- potentially further exploring and augmenting findings, insights, techniques, and/or methods.
 A list of datasets will be made available.
+We will use [GitHub Classroom](https://github.com/uic-cs424) for the projects.

 Assignment 1 will not involve any programming.
 Assignment 2 will use Python.
-For Assignments 3 and 4 the student will be able to choose between high-level grammars or Javascript / Typescript.
+For Assignments 3 and 4, you will be able to choose between visualization toolkits or Javascript / Typescript.

-Students will present their final assignments to the class, following the course schedule.
-Students will also write a one-page evaluating of two different visualizations, from well-known sources. *For assignments and visualization evaluations, students can optionally work in groups*.
+You will present their final assignments to the class, following the course schedule.
+You will also write a one-page evaluating of two different visualizations, from well-known sources.
 Detailed instructions will be made available following the evaluation schedule.

-We will use [GitHub Classroom](https://github.com/uic-cs424) for the projects.
+**You have the option to work in groups; however, team members may receive different grades.
+Individual grades will be adjusted if a team member's contributions to the project are insufficient.
+Contributions will be evaluated based on GitHub commits to ensure a fair and accurate assessment of individual effort within the team.**

 For graduate students, tasks marked as optional will be considered required tasks.